lcrespom/nash/README.md

 ## Installation
-The [releases](releases) page contains binary packages for Linux and Windows.
+The [releases](/lcrespom/nash/releases) page contains binary packages for Linux and MacOS.
 You can download the appropriate `nash-[version]-[platform].tar.gz` file, then unpack it into a directory of your choice.
 For example:
 ```bash
 $ mkdir -p ~/bin/nash